bershin/Bible/Framework/TypeScript/Readme.md

 - Superset to javaScript.
 - Program written above javascript.
 - Write clean code easier.
-- Browser & nodejs Cannot execute tyoescript.
+- Browser & nodejs Cannot execute typescript directly.
-- TypeScript is a powerful compiler/tool rns on TS to convert into JS.
+- TypeScript is a powerful compiler/tool runs on TS to convert into JS.

 ### Advantages of TypeScript:
 - Types